 Buyer Persona Definition

 Buyer persona research is a thorough process that helps you understand who your target customers are and how to reach them.
+Essentially, your buyer personas are fictional characters with the following features:

 This comprehensive post will walk you through the entire buyer persona creation process, uncover where you can gather your data from, and provide a template that you can use to fill in all the details.